2004 India–Pakistan field hockey test series

 The 2004 Indo-Pak series was the 7th series of bilateral field hockey matches between Pakistan and India.
 The series was played over eight matches on home and away basis.

 Each side hosted four matches from 24 September 2004 to 10 October 2004.
 Pakistan won the series 4–2.
 This was the first time both sides were coached by foreign coaches in a bilateral series with Gerhard Roch of Germany coaching India and Roelant Oltmans of Netherlands coaching for Pakistan.
-During the match in Amritsar of the series Pakistan's Sohail Abbas broke the record for most goals in international men's hockey scoring his 268th goal surpassing Paul Litjens of Netherlands who held the record for 22 years.
+During the match in Amritsar, Pakistan's Sohail Abbas broke the record for most goals in international men's hockey scoring his 268th goal surpassing Paul Litjens of Netherlands who held the record for 22 years.

 Background

 Prior to the start of the series Pakistan and India had faced each other 6 times since January 2004.
 They first met at the 2004 Azlan Shah Cup in Kuala Lumpur with Pakistan winning 3–2.
 They met twice in the 2004 Olympic Qualifiers in Madrid with Pakistan winning both matches.
 In June Pakistan again defeated India twice this time by a huge margin of 6–1 at the Hockey RaboTrophy in Amsterdam.
 Both teams had a disappointing campaign at the Olympics in Athens Pakistan defeated India in the crossover rounds to finish 5th while India finished 7th.

 Sohail Abbas scored 12 goals against India in these matches including two hat-tricks.
 This series was also in the lead up to the 2004 Champions Trophy to be held in Lahore from December.